Correcting Surgical Errors Through Legal Action

 These last three types of errors are commonly known as “never events,” because they should never occur with proper safeguards.

-Researchers have estimated that 4,044 surgical errors that should be “never events” occur each year in the U.S.
+Researchers have estimated that 4,044 surgical errors that should be “never events” occur each year in the U.S. When one of our clients has suffered a surgical error of this type, we work tirelessly to bring justice and relief for that person and their family.

 But whatever the reason for a surgical error, the person injured shouldn’t be the one to bear the costs.
 That’s why we initiate medical malpractice lawsuits for people injured by surgical errors.